-A dark new addition in the form of this low carbon black barn has recently been completed by Gavin Langford Architects to complement an existing Victorian Fen-town house in Cambridgeshire.
+A dark new addition in the form of this net zero carbon black barn has recently been completed by Gavin Langford Architects to complement an existing Victorian Fen-town house in Cambridgeshire.

 Glimpsing through the gates of Rose Petal Cottage, opposite All Saints Church graveyard, this new building replaces and takes its shape from a former stone mason’s yard, animal shed and wood store to create a new stand alone home gym or studio with its own laundry and wet room.
 Also included within the building is a secure store for garden tools, bikes and other domestic paraphernalia, doubling also as a potting shed and mini workshop.

 Boundary walls are a smooth-faced black brick/black mortar cavity wall, with the garden facing timber framed wall clad with charred oak (inspired by a historic fire that razed part of the original building and had consequences for its then porcine occupiers).
 The roof structure is supported on exposed oak trusses, with stainless steel connections and tension bar system.

 Internally a wide-board, hand finished black oak floor board provides the studio floor and internal door facing, and other details include a utility/laundry room (occupied by a hidden robot vacuum which emerges from its plinth lair when needed), a recessed pocket door to the wet room, climate controlled roof-lights and ventilation system, and flat floor walk in shower.

 The building has been designed to accommodate its current use as mentioned above but also to be able to be used as a self contained studio apartment if the need arises in the future.